-This section begins with a brief set of installation notes and general information regarding MSC Nastran and the FLEXIm License Server Version 11.16.3.
+This section begins with a brief set of installation notes and general information regarding MSC Nastran and MSC Licensing Helium or later.
 This section concludes with instructions on how to repeat a LINUX installation; this is useful when MSC Nastran is being installed on a number of computers.